SAML Single Sign-On Support

 - If the user is successfully authenticated, the user will be successfully logged into FileCloud.

-When the IdP successfully authenticates the user account, FileCloud (SP) authentication module verifies that the user account exists in FileCloud.
+When the IdP successfully authenticates the user account, the FileCloud (SP) authentication module verifies that the user account exists in FileCloud.

-- If the user account does not exist in FileCloud, then a new user account is created and the user is logged into FileCloud.
+If the user account does not exist in FileCloud, then a new user account is created and the user is logged into FileCloud.

 SSO Configuration Steps